irtazahashmi/pytspl/doc/tutorials/intro.rst

  'wsn']

-Now, let's load a dataset and get a summary of the simplicial complex.
+Now, let's load a dataset and get a summary of the SC.

 >>> from pytspl import load_dataset
 >>> sc, coordinates, flow = load_dataset("paper")